lazarevtill/Servo-Cam/INTEGRATION_VALIDATION_REPORT.md

 ### Installation Checklist

-1. Add repository: Settings → Add-ons → Add-on Store → ⋮ → Repositories → `https://github.com/lazarevtill/Servo-Cam`
+1. Install the integration (`custom_components/servo_cam`) via manual copy or HACS and restart Home Assistant.
-2. Install & start the **Servo Cam** add-on (enable auto-start/watchdog as desired)
+2. Keep the Servo Cam backend running on your network (`servo-cam.service` or `python3 main.py`).
-3. Confirm Zeroconf discovery in Settings → Devices & Services and finish the config flow
+3. Confirm Zeroconf discovery in Settings → Devices & Services and finish the config flow.

 ---